Eric Weddle: 2016 season

 became his 20th interception of his career.
 On December 12, 2016, Weddle collected a season-high 11 combined tackles (six solo), deflected a pass, a sack, and intercepted a pass attempt by quarterback Tom Brady during a 23–30 loss at the New England Patriots in Week 14.
 On December 21, 2016, it was announced that Weddle was selected to be a second-team alternate for the 2017 Pro Bowl.
 He finished the 2016 season with 89 combined tackles (48 solo), a career-high 13 pass deflections, four interceptions, a sack, and a forced fumble in 16 games and 16 starts.
-Weddle earned an overall grade of 92.4 from Pro Football Focus which was the highest among all qualified safeties in 2016.

 On January 23, 2017, it was announced that Weddle was selected to play in the 2017 Pro Bowl to replace safety Devin McCourty who reached Super Bowl LI as a member of the New England Patriots.
 Weddle was voted by teammates to be a captain for the AFC.

 2017 season

 Weddle moved back to free safety after the Baltimore Ravens signed free agent strong safety Tony Jefferson.
 Weddle and Jefferson were officially named the starters to begin the season.
 In Week 4, Weddle recorded a season-high eight combined tackles, two pass deflections, and an interception in the Ravens' 26–9 loss to the Pittsburgh Steelers.
 On December 3, 2017, Weddle made three combined tackles, a pass deflection, recorded a strip/sack, and returned an interception for a touchdown during a 44–20 victory against the Detroit Lions in Week 13.
 He returned an interception by quarterback Jake Rudock for a 45-yard touchdown in the fourth quarter and recorded a strip/sack on Matthew Stafford that was recovered by teammate Willie Henry in the second quarter.
 His pick six became the fourth of his career and his performance earned him AFC Defensive Player of the Week.
 On December 19, 2017, it was announced that Weddle was voted to the 2018 Pro Bowl.
 He completed the season with 63 combined tackles (49 solo), eight passes defensed, six interceptions, a sack, forced fumble, and touchdown in 16 games and 16 starts.
-Pro Football Focus gave Weddle an overall grade of 82.4, which ranked him 24th among all qualified safeties in 2017.

 2018 season

 Weddle returned in 2018 as the Ravens starting free safety.
 He finished the season with 68 combined tackles, one sack, and three pass deflections in 16 games and 16 starts.
 He was named to his sixth Pro Bowl, and third straight.
 He was ranked 100th by his fellow players on the NFL Top 100 Players of 2019.

-On March 5, 2019, Weddle was released by the Ravens.
+At the beginning of the offseason, Weddle indicated his desire to see out his contract with Baltimore, stating he would retire if he was not kept by the team.
+However, on March 5, 2019, Weddle was released by the Ravens.
+Weddle stated that he understood the team's decision and said he had no hard feelings towards the organization.